 Are you scratching your head and wondering what fun school holiday activities Cairns has to offer your kids?

 Fret none, we’ve done OUR homework and compiled a huge list of things to do in Cairns with kids for you.
-This list will take the hard work out of thinking about the best ideas of things to do in Cairns with kids these spring 2019 school holidays.
-Our comprehensive guide of the best school holiday activities over the September October spring school holidays will help make your life so much easier!
+This list will take the hard work out of thinking about the best ideas of things to do in Cairns with kids these Summer 2019-2020 school holidays.
+Our comprehensive guide of the best school holiday activities over the September October Summer school holidays will help make your life so much easier!

 We’ve listed what to do, where to go and what’s on in Cairns over the next few weeks!